 Starting with kernel 2.4, a set of alternative modules is contained in the kernel sources forming the kernel PCMCIA system.
 The basic modules were written by Linus Torvalds.
-Their support of more recent CardBus bridges is
+Their support of more recent CardBus bridges is better than that of external PCMCIA.

 Unfortunately, the two systems are not compatible.
 They contain different sets of card drivers.
 Depending on the hardware involved, only one of the systems may be suitable.
 The default in SUSE LINUX is the more recent kernel PCMCIA.
-To change the system, give the variable PCMCIA_SYSTEM in the file /etc/sysconfig/pcmcia/either the value external or kernel.
+To change the system, give the variable PCMCIA\SYSTEM in the file /etc/sysconfig/pcmcia/ either the value external or kernel.
 Then restart PCMCIA with rcpcmcia restart.
 To switch only temporarily between systems, use rcpcmcia restart external or rcpcmcia restart kernel.
 If PCMCIA is not running, use the option start instead of restart to switch the PCMCIA system temporarily.
-Refer to /usr/share/doc/packages/pcmcia/README.SuSE for detailed information.
+Refer to /usr/share/doc/packages/pcmcia/README.
+SuSE for detailed information.